veganaize/closure-compiler/Annotating-Types.md

 # Annotating declarations and casts

-The compiler recognizes @type annotations in two contexts: declarations and casts.
+The compiler recognizes @type and function declarations (@param, @return, etc) annotations in two contexts: declarations and casts.

 Variable and functions can be declared with either traditional declarations, or inline declarations, which are more concise.